BeckerSource/GlobalIgnoreListClassic/README.md

 "Ignore only these channel names and events"

 Mouse-over the edit box field for a tooltip with instructions:
-> "Enter a list of channel names (LFG, LookingForGroup, etc) or event types (CHAT_MSG_WHISPER, CHAT_MSG_PARTY, etc) to ignore separated by semi-colons.
+> "Enter a list of channel names (LFG, LookingForGroup, etc) and event types (CHAT_MSG_WHISPER, CHAT_MSG_PARTY, etc) to ignore, separated by semi-colons.
 Leave blank to ignore all channels and types (use default behavior)."